-Ensure Missouri has reliable, resilient and affordably priced energy and water:
+Ensure Missouri has reliable, resilient, and affordably priced energy and water:

-The Missouri Chamber recognizes the advantage of reliable, resilient and affordable natural gas, propane, electricity and water in retaining and attracting business to our state.
-The Missouri Chamber supports efforts to address Missouri's aging infrastructure while ensuring natural gas, propane, electricity and water remain reliable at predictable and affordable rates for consumers.
-We also support distribution and bulk power system grid modernization and expansion efforts that drive greater resiliency, rate affordability and economic development opportunities.
-The Missouri Chamber embraces an all-of-the-above approach to electricity generation, including coal, natural gas, nuclear and renewable sources.
+The Missouri Chamber recognizes the advantage of reliable, resilient, and affordable natural gas, propane, electricity, water, and wastewater in retaining and attracting business to our state.
+We support efforts to address Missouri's aging infrastructure while ensuring natural gas, propane, electricity, water, and wastewater remain reliable at predictable and affordable rates for consumers.
+We also support distribution and bulk power system grid modernization and expansion efforts that drive greater resiliency, rate affordability, and economic development opportunities.
+The Missouri Chamber embraces an all-of-the-above approach to electricity generation, including coal, natural gas, nuclear, and renewable sources.